realA10001986/Flux-Capacitor/README.md

 ### Sound-pack installation

 The firmware comes with a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
-Only if the FC puts up a respective [signal](#appendix-b-led-signals) at startup, a re-installation/update is needed.
+There will be a message in the Config Portal and a respective [signal](#appendix-b-led-signals) at startup when a new sound-pack needs to be installed.

 The first step is to extract "sound-pack-fcXX.zip" (which is included in the Release package).
 It contains one file, named "FCA.bin".